The Unite Group plc Anti-Slavery and Human Trafficking Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our anti- slavery and human trafficking statement for the financial year ended 31 December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and constitutes our anti- slavery and human trafficking statement for the financial year ended 31 December 2019.

 Who we are

-Unite Group plc is a FTSE250 business registered in England and Wales.
+The Unite Group plc is a FTSE250 business registered in England and Wales.
 We are an owner and operator of purpose built student accommodation across the UK, with our head office in Bristol.
+We operate through a large group of companies and this statement applies to all members of that group who are required to make a statement pursuant to the Act.
 To read more, please read Unite - Who we are.

 We are fundamentally opposed to slavery and committed to understanding the risk of it and ensuring it does not occur anywhere within our business or supply chain.
 We see this as fundamental to being a responsible and sustainable business and having trusted, open and valued relationships with our suppliers, people who invest in us, Universities who partner with us and students who make us their choice for home while at University.
 To read more, see Unite Students - Responsible business.

-Unite Students has 1455 employees (as at 4th December 2018) all of whom are UK based (except for four in our China marketing office in Beijing and three in Cyprus).
-These employees operate our circa 130 properties across the UK, providing homes to over 50,000 students.
+The Unite Group has 1900 employees (as at 31 December 2019) all of whom are UK based.
+These employees operate our circa 177 properties across the UK, providing homes to over 74,000 students.